mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ---

-The `onMount` function here is very similar to Glimmer’s `constructor`, this is where you store the logic that needs to run before the component is rendered, in this scenario we will be populating the URL that we will need to create a tweet to share the rental we are looking at.
+The `onMount` function here is very similar to Glimmer components' constructors, this is where you store the logic that needs to run before the component is rendered, in this scenario we will be populating the URL that we will need to create a tweet to share the rental we are looking at.

 ---